 1. Three green Soybean plants, including roots free of soil, tied together.
+(NOT

-(NOT in a bucket).
-Attach an information card which includes: A. Variety or hybrid and number
+in a bucket).
+Attach an information card which includes:

-A. variety or hybrid and number
+A. Variety or hybrid and number

 B. Date of planting

 C. Maturity (early, medium, late)

-D. Kind and amount of fertilizer applied
+D. Kind and amount of fertilizer applied \\\\\